Lead Generator # 7- Write a book…

 - You could even record a class, and have your lectures transcribed.
 You would still need to polish things, but much of the original work would already be done.

-Personal experience - My business partner and I currently have three books under our belts, plus another one pending.
-One was commercially published, and two were self-published.
-One of the self published books was turned into an E-book when we ran out of printed versions.
-People were asking for copies, so why not?
+Personal experience – My business partner and I currently have three books under our belts.
+One was commercially published, one was first published as a magazine supplement, and one was a series of columns turned into a book.
+Both self published books were later turned into an E-books.
+People were asking for digital copies, so why not?

 Our books were based on class notes, magazine articles, our newsletter, and a column for a specialty newsletter.
 The self-published books are for sale on our web site, while the commercial book is available from a publisher specializing in technical books.